Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPlus.md

 #### Linux & Mac
 1. Open a terminal and run the following commands.
 2. Replace "user" with your user name and run command `cd /home/user/Downloads` (or any other folder you've saved the files to).
 3. Check the file for corruption (optional).
-Run the command `md5sum NextCloudPi_XX-XX-XX.tar.bz2` and compare it with the hash in file `md5sum`, which you can find in downloads page.
+Run the command `md5sum NextCloudPlus_XX-XX-XX.tar.bz2` and compare it with the hash in file `md5sum`, which you can find in downloads page.
-4. Replace XX-XX-XX with the version you downloaded and run the command `tar -xvf NextCloudPi_XX-XX-XX.tar.bz2` to extract the image.
+4. Replace XX-XX-XX with the version you downloaded and run the command `tar -xvf NextCloudPlus_XX-XX-XX.tar.bz2` to extract the image.
-5. Run command `sudo dd bs=4M if=NextCloudPi_XX-XX-XX.img of=/dev/sdx`, where `/dev/sdx` is your sd card name.
+5. Run command `sudo dd bs=4M if=NextCloudPlus_XX-XX-XX.img of=/dev/sdx`, where `/dev/sdx` is your sd card name.
 (For more info look [here](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md))
 6. Run command `sync`.

 #### Windows